 The objects are stationary and are usually small enough to fit on a single sheet of paper.
 It makes them more accessible than other art forms like figure drawings or landscapes, which require more space.

-Charcoal drawing as a medium is best for still-life drawing as the art materials are affordable and available.
+The finest medium for still-life drawing is charcoal because it is both inexpensive and widely accessible.
 When using Charcoal as a medium, you will be required to use Charcoal Pencil.

 What are the Elements of a Still Life Drawing?